zvdy/zvdy/README.md

 Hi 👋 My name is Zvdy
 =====================

-Software Developer & Security enthusiast
+Software Developer & Cybersecurity enthusiast
 ----------------------------------------

 I'm a tech lover and student, I like getting involved in new projects and learning new skills to be able to apply on any branch of technology